Best Things to Eat in Portugal

 The most famous drink in Portugal is the Port Wine.
 But that is not a wine we drink every day.

 Besides the white and red table wines and a variety of local beers, here are other typical alcoholic drinks from Portugal.

 We suggest you try Poncha (sweet drinks made of brandy cane sugar, honey, and lemon juice), Ginjinha, Licor Beirão (it is distilled drink that was created in the Beiras region of Portugal.
 The secret liquor has herbs, cinnamon, mint, lavender, rosemary, and cardamom), and Porto Tonic.

 What are the Best Portuguese Cheeses?

 That is a difficult question!
 Portugal has thousand of cheeses, and each region has a special cheese.
 Book our Braga Food Tour.
 We select unique Portuguese cheeses.
 You will try creamy cheeses, dry, strong, and with spices!

-If you are planning on buying Portuguese cheeses, please read online the Department of Custom.
-You must declare all food products you bring in from another country, even if they are for personal consumption.
+If you are planning on buying Portuguese cheeses, please read the Department of Customs online.
+You must declare all food products you bring from another country, even for personal consumption.

 Some cheese packages are not translated.
 Here you have a few words that will help you when you buy Portuguese Cheese:

 - Ovelha – Sheep